bdunn44/hass-jellyfish-lighting/README.md

 1. Select "Integrations"
 1. In the upper-right hand corner, click the 3-dot menu button and select "Custom Repositories"
 1. Paste the link to this repo (https://github.com/bdunn44/hass-jellyfish-lighting) into the "Repository" field, select "Integration" for the category, and click "Add"
-1. Search for the "Jellyfish Lighting" integration, open it, and click "Download"
+1. Search for the "JellyFish Lighting" integration, open it, and click "Download"
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Jellyfish Lighting"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "JellyFish Lighting"
-1. Enter the host/IP of your Jellyfish Controller.
+1. Enter the host/IP of your JellyFish Controller.

 _**Note:** I am working to get this integration added to the default HACS library.
 Stay tuned!_